JacobBersheba89/Some_Go_code/README.md

-# 🏄‍♂️ Go Adventure - Learning Go One Step at a Time; CMD // go run password_generator.go
+# 🏄‍♂️ Go Adventure - Learning Go One Step at a Time

 > **Haya guys! 👋** I'm trying to start with my Go journey, and this repo is my playground for learning, experimenting, and improving my coding skills.
 It may look like a mess (for now), but I promise, it’s a beautiful mess! 😄